Ahmed Ressam: Terrorist training in Afghanistan

 Ressam became friends with Raouf Hannachi, an al-Qaeda member who served as the muezzin at Montreal's Assuna Mosque.
 Hannachi returned to Montreal from Afghanistan toward the end of the summer of 1997, where he had trained for jihad at Khalden Camp.
 He told Ressam about the experience and jihad, encouraged him to train as well, and ultimately arranged a trip to the camp for him and his roommate Mustapha Labsi.

-On March 17, 1998, interested in joining jihad in Algeria, Ressam traveled using his fraudulent "Benni Noris" passport from Montreal to Karachi, Pakistan.
-There, he contacted al-Qaeda leader Abu Zubeida in Peshawar, who was thought to supervise Afghan terrorist training camps funded and organized by Bin Laden.
-Abu Zubeida arranged for Ressam to be transported over the Khyber Pass into Afghanistan in April.
+On March 17, 1998 Ressam, interested in joining jihad in Afghanistan, traveled from Montreal to Karachi, Pakistan using his fraudulent "Benni Noris" passport.
+There, he contacted al-Qaeda leader Abu Zubaydah in Peshawar, who was thought to supervise Afghan terrorist training camps funded and organized by Bin Laden.
+Abu Zubaydah arranged for Ressam to be transported over the Khyber Pass into Afghanistan in April.

 Using the alias "Nabil", Ressam attended three camps for Islamic terrorists between March 1998 and February 1999.
 At Khalden Camp, which generally hosted 50–100 trainees at any time, he trained in light weapons, handguns, small machine guns, rocket-propelled grenade launchers (RPGs), explosives (including TNT, C4 plastic explosives, and black plastic explosives), poisons (including cyanide), poison gas, sabotage, target selection, urban warfare, tactics (including assassinations), and security.
 Trainees were from Jordan, Algeria, Yemen, Saudi Arabia, Chechnya, Turkey, Sweden, Germany, and France.
 During the five to six months he was there, he met Zacarias Moussaoui, later associated with the 9/11 attacks in the United States.
 He trained for six weeks in how to manufacture advanced explosives and make electronic circuits at Derunta training camp, outside Jalalabad, Afghanistan.

 Abu Zubeida, in contrast, testified before his Combatant Status Review Tribunal that Khalden only trained fighters for "defensive jihad".
 He said trainees were explicitly instructed to attack only military targets, that it was an offense against Islam to kill or injure innocent civilians.
 He said Ressam would not have been sent to Khalden if he were thought to be someone who believed Islam justified attacking civilians.

 A six-person terrorist cell that included Ressam was created, and tasked with meeting in Canada.
 They were to attack a U.S. airport or consulate before the end of 1999.
 The cell was directed by Abu Jaffar in Pakistan and Abu Doha in Europe.